middlebury/styleguide/_editorial/w.md

 **Web addresses**

+Try to avoid obscure technology references and long URLs.
+(You can use bitly.com to shrink long Web addresses.
+Or you can direct readers to the right page: `Visit www.williams.edu, click on “Alumni,” and then “Golf Tournament.”`) For websites, do not include the tag `http://`.
+Instead: `www.williams.edu`; `facebook.com`.
+When available, use a "go" link.
+If you are printing a document with a URL or email address in it, be sure to remove the hyperlink.

 Web addresses should be kept on one line whenever possible.
 If it is necessary to break a web address, do so before a form of punctuation (i.e., hyphen or period) or after a slash (/).
 Do not add a hyphen at the end of the line.

 Example: